Oktawian Skrzecz

-Oktawian Skrzecz (born 30 May 1997) is a Polish professional footballer who plays as a right winger for III liga club Cartusia Kartuzy.
+Oktawian Skrzecz (born 30 May 1997) is a Polish professional footballer who plays as a right winger for IV liga Pomerania club Czarni Pruszcz Gdański.

 Career

 Korona Kielce

 Skrzecz joined Korona Kielce in the summer 2018.
 On 2 September 2019 it was confirmed that he had been loaned out to Stomil Olsztyn for the 2019–20 season.

 Stal Rzeszów

 On 23 October 2020, he joined Stal Rzeszów.